Kacper-Skaza/Kacper-Skaza/README.md

-- 👋 Hi, I’m @Kacper-Skaza
+👋 Hi, I’m @Kacper-Skaza

-I am a second-year computer science student with a passion for programming and technology.
-My solid theoretical foundation was obtained at university, complemented by practical skills gained from creating my own projects.
-Proficient in programming languages such as C++, C#, C, Python, HTML, and CSS, I have also used game development software like Unity.
-Eager to learn and dedicated, I am ready for new challenges in the IT industry.
-Seeking my first professional experiences, I aim to develop my skills further and contribute to my professional growth.
+A second-year Computer Science student with a passion for programming and technology.
+Equipped with a solid theoretical foundation gained during studies and practical experience from personal projects.
+Proficient in programming languages such as C++, C#, C, Java, Python, and HTML.
+Experienced in using game development software like Unity.
+Ambitious, quick to learn, and seeking career development opportunities to enhance skills and gain practical knowledge in the IT industry.

 <!---
 Kacper-Skaza/Kacper-Skaza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.